executive chef ::: owner

-Before becoming a thoughtfully progressive culinarian in the Dallas dining scene, McCallister was torn between the visual and culinary arts.
-He ultimately chose cooking as a career, even after attending the Metropolitan Arts Institute in Phoenix for fine arts in 2000.
+Matt has always had an artistic side and a love of food.
+Growing up, he enjoyed cooking at home and always tended to a large garden.
+When choosing his career path, he felt torn between the visual and culinary arts, and he attended the Metropolitan Arts Institute in Phoenix in 2000 before ultimately choosing cooking.
 “Art was a passion that always competed with food, but cooking gives me an opportunity to blend the two,” says the Scottsdale, AZ, native, whose artistic sensibilities were influenced by his designer mother and scientific curiosity can be attributed to his research engineer father.

 When not cooking at FT33, Matt can be found shopping at farmers’ markets, going on long runs, which he says is when most of his new menu ideas come to light, reading cookbooks, or catching a DnB show.
 His favorite time, though, is time spent with his daughter, Ella.
 The five-year-old enjoys shopping, hanging out at the park, reading, working on puzzles, and painting.